min2ha/ukwa-site/content/target/38366/index.en.md

   "subject": "Easter Rising "
 }

-# CommonSpace: Easter Rising and Brexit debates in the UK are missing a vital Christian voice

 Article by Ross Ahlfeld on CommonSpace, a digital news and views service and a place to network, share ideas and discuss the issues affecting Scotland.